PranavBhasin001/YelpMe/README.md

   * Alternatively, we could use a modified form of Euclidean Distance to simulate the difference due to the curvature of the Earth.

 **2. Limited Dataset**
   * The academic dataset is limited to 30 cities near Universities and we are currently only using data for the Berkeley.
-The Yelp API could be utilized to expand the scope of this project
+The Yelp API could be utilized to expand the scope of this project.

 ## <a name ="var"></a> Future Prospects
+* More advanced visualizations such as power diagram or other weighted Voronoi diagrams can be substituted in place of the default map.
+* We could use the Yelp API to make suggestions based on their own Yelp ratings.
+* We can learn about and implement additional clustering and regression machine learning algorithms.
+* We can use additional data provided with the Yelp academic dataset to improve suggestions.

 [Voronoi tessellation]: https://en.wikipedia.org/wiki/Voronoi_diagram
 [Euclidean Distance]: https://en.wikipedia.org/wiki/Voronoi_diagram